IRTF-HRPC/drafts/draft-terminology.md

 # Further reading

-'‘Anyone can edit’, not everyone does: Wikipedia and the gender gap' by Ford, Heather and Wajcman, Judy (2017) Social Studies of Science.
+Ford, Heather., Wajcman, Judy.
+2017. "‘Anyone can edit’, not everyone does: Wikipedia and the gender gap" Social Studies of Science.
 ISSN 0306-3127

-Grant, Barbara M. "Master—slave dialogues in humanities supervision...https://doi.org/10.1177/1474022207084880
+Grant, Barbara M. 2008.
+"Master—slave dialogues in humanities supervision" Arts and Humanities in Higher Education, Volume: 7 issue: 1, page(s): 9-27 https://doi.org/10.1177/1474022207084880

-Miller, Carolyn.
-"A Humanistic Rationale for Technical Writing"
+Miller, Carolyn, R. 1979.
+"A Humanistic Rationale for Technical Writing" College English, Vol. 40, No. 6, pp. 610-617

 # Security Considerations